prowler-cloud/prowler/docs/developer-guide/checks.md

 ## Introduction

-The checks are the foundamental piece of Prowler.
-A check is a simply piece of code that ensures if something is configured against cybersecurity best practices, and some metadata to give the final user more information of what is running and why.
+The checks are the fundamental piece of Prowler.
+A check is a simply piece of code that ensures if something is configured against cybersecurity best practices.
+Then the check generates a finding with the result and includes the check's metadata to give the user more contextual information about the result, the risk and how to remediate it.

 To create a new check for a supported Prowler provider, you will need to create a folder with the check name inside the specific service for the selected provider.